Narita Express: Trains and destinations

 Narita Express trains serve various stations in the Greater Tokyo Area.
 Trains are formed of dedicated E259 series 6-car EMU sets, with all trains passing through Tokyo Station, where services are coupled or uncoupled.
 Usually, a train from Ōfuna is coupled with a train from Shinjuku to form one train set for the remainder of the journey to Narita Airport (via the Sōbu Main Line and Narita Line).
 On the return journey, the reverse is true.

 The majority of Narita Express services do not stop between Tokyo and Narita Airport Terminal 2·3 Station.
 During rush hours, however, the Narita Express serves as a commuter express, stopping at Chiba, Yotsukaidō, Sakura, and Narita.
 The average time between Tokyo and Narita Airport is between 55 minutes and an hour.
 All seats are reserved, with both Standard and Green (first class) accommodation available.

 Fares

-As of June 28, 2021, regular adult fare for a Narita–Tokyo round trip is ¥6,140.
-A special ¥4,070 fare is available to passengers with a foreign passport.
+As of 28 June 2021, regular adult fare for a Narita–Tokyo round trip is ¥5000.
+A one way fare is ¥2870.
+If buying from a JR store extra discounts may be available to passengers with a foreign passport or of holder age.
+There are no extra charges required for the Narita Express service for foreign passengers traveling with a Japan Rail Pass.

 Formations

 As of March 2012, services operate as twelve-car formations, as shown below, with car 1 at the Shinjuku/Yokohama end, and car 12 at the Narita Airport end.
-All cars are reserved, with Green (first class) car accommodation in cars 6 and 12.
+All seats on the Narita Express service are reserved, with Green (first class) car accommodation in cars 6 and 12.

+Access

+The layout of platforms within Tokyo Station is complex.
+There are multiple levels with tracks and stations on various of these.
+There are three main passageways across the width of the platforms namely "north", "central" and "south" passages.

+To access the Narita Express the easiest way is to find a "north" passageway.
+If entering from the Yaesu (east) side one traverses this to the Marunouchi (west) side.
+At some point it is necessary to go to the B1F level (basement floor 1) of the north passageway.

+Coming from Yaesu there is finally a hard left turn that will take passengers to automatic ticket checking gates (with a very small sign for Narita Express) towards the Yokosuka/Sōbu Line platforms (Sōbu 1-2).
+From the Marunouchi side, the same entrance is seen to be a five way intersection.

+Having passed through the gates, one descends several more floors to the Narita Express platform on B5F (5th basement floor).

+At Shinjuku Station, Narita Express trains depart from platforms 5 and 6.